Last update: July 6th, 2021

 To register as a user with Morgen, you will be asked to sign in using your email address.
 Your email address will be used for identification purposes and is linked to your Morgen account across all devices where you use Morgen.
 We also collect some information about these devices like the operating system,hardware and software versions,screen resolution,the name of your mobile operator or ISP (Internet Service Provider), language, time zone,approximate location and IP address.

 When you link an external calendar provider like Google Calendar, Microsoft Exchange, Office 365, iCloud or other CalDAV calendars, we collect the unique identifier and the email address or username of these accounts.
-Password and access tokens, instead, are only stored locally and never leave your computer.
+By default, password and access tokens are only stored locally and never leave your computer.
 In other words, we cannot access your account remotely with the information that we collect.
 When available from the calendar provider, we collect the name and the company name of the user associated with the account.
 We also collect general statistics like the number of calendars in one account or the total number of events and contacts in each calendar.

 We collect general information about how you use Morgen, such as the views you engage with, the features you use, the actions you take, and how frequently you use the Morgen.
 For example, we log when you're using and have last used Morgen, and how many times you create calendar events using the calendar interface or the calendar assistant.